The numerical equivalence relation for height functions and ampleness and nefness criteria for divisors: The kernel of the Weil height machine

 \section{The kernel of the Weil height machine}

-The kernel of the Weil height machine is the torsion subgroup of the Picard Group.
-This fact is already proved by Serre \cite{Se} using Jacobian Variety.
-In this section, we introduce the another proof using Albanease variety.
+Serre \cite{Se} showed that the kernel of the Weil height machine is the torsion subgroup of the Picard Group.
+But, his proof is quite simple so that we can't get further information.
+In this section, we introduce another proof using Albanese varieties, which helps studying properties of Weil height functions associated with algebraically trivial or numerically trivial divisors.

-\begin{lem} Let $V$ be a projective variety defined over a number field $k$ and $E$ be a divisor on $V$.
-Suppose that $E$ is algebraically equivalent to zero.
-Then $|h_E(P)|$ is bounded if and only if $E$ is of finite order in $\Pic(V)$. \end{lem} \begin{proof} One direction is clear; if $E$ is of order $m$, then
+\begin{lem} Let $V$ be a projective variety defined over a number field $k$ and let $E$ be a divisor on $V$.
+Suppose that $E$ is algebraically trivial.
+Then $|h_E(P)|$ is bounded if and only if $E$ is of finite order in $\Pic(V)$. \end{lem} \begin{proof} One direction is clear: if $E$ is of order $m$, then